 Our staff go above and beyond to meet your needs:

 Recently, one of our home delivery patrons requested several books about ice hockey.
 This patron's grandsons play Little League hockey, and she wanted to learn the rules of the game.
 I placed holds on a number of basic hockey books, but each one had a wait list.
 Because I wanted this patron to have at least something in hand when our volunteer visited her on the designated date, I compiled a handout on the rules of Little League hockey—complete with charts and photos—from a few resources I found on the internet.
 I titled the handout "A Grandmother's Guide to Understanding Hockey" and sent it off with her other materials.
 The next day I received a voice message from Nancy, thanking me for the information.
-"Thanks for going above and beyond, Susan.
+"Thanks for going above and beyond.
 It's just what I was looking for.
 Now I'll be able to make sense of all of that frantic arm-waving the referees are always doing!"